 Exercises will be centered around one exercise sheet per week containing both theoretical/analytical questions and numerical/implementation exercises.
 Default programming language – in the sense that it will be used in our answer sheets and we will be providing support for it – will be Python.
 Feel free to work with another programming laguage that is suitable for implementing the optimization algorithms if you are self sufficient working with it.

 In the exercise lab groups (see Müsli), you will have the oportunity to work on the exercise sheets with your peers and with support from our tutors.
 You can get the most out of their time if you show up having already taken a first look at the exercises and bringing your own questions and discussion topics to the meetings.
 Feel free to ask questions on the lecture notes or the lectures as well.

 For successful participation in this semester’s exercises, you will be asked to submit your exercises weekly, see exams.
 To evaluate your success on the exercise sheets, please compare your work with the answer sheets we will provide and, of course, feel free to talk to your tutor in the labs.

-You may work on the exercises in whichever type of group you would like but we request that you submit your answers/programs in groups of at most three people.
+You may work on the exercises in whichever type of group you would like but we request that you submit one answer/program per person.

 To register for this class, please register for an exercise group at Müsli.
 Please also register in case you are interested in participating in this class but not in the exercises.
 This will allow us to get an idea of class demand.